-There is a feature built into the C150 combiners and some models of C100 Combiners that makes it act as a voltage regulator for AGM/GEL style batteries.
-One of the cables or terminals on the top is labelled "HI VOLTS".
+There is an optional feature built into all Yandina combiners that makes it act as a voltage regulator for AGM/GEL style batteries.
+One of the cables or terminals on the Combiner is labelled "HI VOLTS".
 When this control is connected to a voltage of about 14.2 volts, it disables the combiner until the voltage drops below this threshold.

 You were going to need a combiner anyhow, to isolate the batteries when they are not on charge, so for no extra cost you get a regulator as well.

 You can download the owner's manuals from the specification pages (Click on picture above) and connect the "HI VOLTS" terminal to the positive terminal of the AGM/GEL battery bank.
 This added jumper connection carries no current so a 16 or 18 gauge wire is more than adequate.

 In operation, while the house bank is below its maximum voltage, and the starting battery is receiving a charge, the combiner will come on and the green light will show while both banks are receiving a charge.
 When the house bank reaches the HI VOLTS cut-off voltage, the red light will come on and within a second or two, the green light will go off.
 The house bank is now taken off charge.
 If there are loads on the house bank that cause it to discharge below full, the red light will go off, and about 30 seconds later, the green will come back on as it again puts the house bank on charge.
 The rate of cycling and how long it stays on green will depend on how much load you have on the house bank, and how much current the alternator is putting out.

 If the shore charger is not adjustable and is designed for lead-acid batteries, then connect all its ouputs to the starting battery.
 The combiner and the HI VOLTS regulator will make sure the house bank is safely and fully charged.